 Tree Structure Evaluation

-Bartlett arborists are trained to identify symptoms of decay and other defects such as weakly attached branches, cracks, and splits indicating imminent failure, poor architecture, dead and hanging branches, and root related defects.
-Some defects are obvious by visual inspections, but others require a more detailed assessment.
-For this, state-of-the-art instruments that evaluate wood density and quality can be used to evaluate the severity of defects.
+Structural defects are issues that predispose a tree to failure, even under normal weather conditions.
+Wood decay, broken or hanging branches, cracks and splits, poor architecture, and root related defects can all be identified when an arborist conducts a tree structure evaluation.
+While some of these problems are readily visible, others may require a more detailed assessment.
+Technology that measures wood density and quality can be used to evaluate the severity of defects.
 Bartlett Tree Experts utilizes a sonic instrument capable of developing three-dimensional pictures to quantify the extent and severity of decay and defects in branches and stems.